AdoptOpenJDK/openjdk-docker/tests/README.md

 `--verify` allows you to select what kind of verification you want.
 The verification options are as follows:
 - `images` allows you to verify if all the images exist in DockerHub.
 - `manifests` will identify any issues with the published manifests in DockerHub.
-- `tiemdelta` allows you to confirm that all images have been updated in X amount of hours.
+- `timedelta` allows you to confirm that all images have been updated in X amount of hours.
 - `all` will verify all the above tests and produce a list of images that "need" to be tested.

+Please note this is the only required parameter.
+You **must** pass in what you want to verify in order to run the script.

 ### Image Options